Codecademy/docs/content/general/concepts/ide/ide.md

   - 'paths/front-end-engineer-career-path'
 ---

-An IDE, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.
+An **IDE**, or Integrated Development Environment, enables programmers to consolidate the different aspects of writing a computer program.

 IDEs increase programmer productivity by combining common activities of writing software into a single application: editing source code, building executables, and debugging.